kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 5. Launch a 'Command Prompt' window on the Windows 10 client and enter 'whoami' to verify the Active Directory user logged in.
 Next, execute 'ipconfig' to confirm assignment of an IP address '172.16.0.100' from the DHCP service on the Domain Controller.
 Afterward, enter 'ping 8.8.8.8' to verify internet connectivity to the global internet, checking the echo replies from Google DNS servers confirms a successful connection! <br/>
 <img src="https://i.imgur.com/ukECN6v.png" height="80%" width="80%" alt="Verifying AD User DHCP Internet Connectivity"/>
 <br />
-6. Contiung validation, launch Active Directory Users and Computers on the Domain Controller.
-Select 'Computers' from the left sidebar where the Windows 10 client 'WS1' should be listed. <br />
+6. To continue validation, launch Active Directory Users and Computers on the Domain Controller.
+Select 'Computers' from the left sidebar, where the Windows 10 client 'WS1' should be listed. <br />
 <img src="https://i.imgur.com/AKS89Fl.png" height="80%" width="80%" alt="Verifying Windows 10 Client Joined Active Directory Domain"/>
 <br />
 7. Finally, on the Domain Controller, open DHCP and navigate to 'Address Leases' in the left sidebar.
 The assigned IP address and DHCP lease details for the Windows 10 client should be displayed, confirming proper functionality. <br />